irinatu17/MyCookBook/README.md

 as it needs to import routes after the app has been initialised to prevent circular imports.

-### Compatibility and Responsivesness
+### Compatibility and Responsiveness
-This website were been testing during the development across **multiple browsers** (Chrome, Safary, Opera, FireFox, Internet Explorer) and on **multiple devices**: mobile (iPhone 5, 6, 8, Samsung Galaxy, Sony Xperia), tablets(iPad) and laptops (with HiDPI and MDPI and touch screens).
+This website had been being tested during the development across **multiple browsers** (Chrome, Safary, Opera, FireFox, Internet Explorer) and on **multiple devices**: mobile (iPhone 5, 6, 8, Samsung Galaxy, Sony Xperia), tablets(iPad, iPadPro) and laptops (with HiDPI and MDPI and touch screens).
 As well as on **Google Chrome's developer tools** to see how it looks across all the different device screen sizes to ensure compatibility and responsiveness.
 I also used [Am I Responsive](http://ami.responsivedesign.is/) online tool for checking responsiveness on different devices.
 Plenty of changes were made and necessary media queries added to make the website fully responsive.
-The one noticed issue was found that website renders poorly on Internet Explorer browser(as it is outdated).
-However the website renders well as expected on the modern browsers.
+The one issue was found that website renders poorly on Internet Explorer browser (as it is outdated).
+However, the website renders well as expected on the other browsers.

 ---